leriley/MidtermProject/art.md

   ![page2](page2.png)

 ### Characters
-* Annabel Lee, a girl obsessed with the paranomrla and dedicated to uncovering the cause for the Harvest.
+* Annabel Lee, a girl obsessed with the paranormal and dedicated to uncovering the cause for the Harvest.
 Her mother was a Harvest victim when Annabel was five years old.
 * Sydney, Annabel's best friend.
-Fearless and full of angst, he's the other other kid in town willing to
+Fearless and full of angst, he's the other other kid in town willing to listen to Annabel Lee.
+* Roxie Lane: Although highly recognizable due to the unqiue markings on her skin and the white streaks in her hair, not much is known about her.
+She doesn't go to school in town.
+No one knowns where she lives or has ever heard her speak.